26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 6. Negotiate Your Bills

-Negotiate any bills that you can to help reduce your monthly expenditures and your debt so you can start putting more money into your long-term investments.
+Negotiate any bills you can to reduce your monthly expenditures and debt so you can start investing more money in long-term investments.

-Because most companies do not want to lose you as a customer to their competitors, they are often likely to work with you to get your monthly bill down to a more reasonable amount.
+Because most companies do not want to lose you as a customer to their competitors, they are often willing to work with you to reduce your monthly bill to a more reasonable amount.

-This tactic also works because a lot of companies understand the high cost of acquiring new customers, so they want to keep the ones that they have.
+This tactic also works because many companies understand the high cost of acquiring new customers, so they want to keep the ones they have.

-If you take the time and energy to be aggressive enough to call each one of your accounts and ask for their best deal (or even for a price reduction), you may be able to save some money on your bills every month.
+If you take the time and energy to aggressively call each one of your accounts and ask for their best deal (or even for a price reduction), you may be able to save some money on your bills every month.

-It is important to keep in mind that every company requires a different approach for negotiating better terms.
+It is important to remember that every company requires a different approach to negotiating better terms.

 One type of bill that people tend to negotiate with success is medical bills.
 Medical debt accounts for over 1/3 of all unpaid debts in the U.S., and there are professionals whose job it is to spot errors in medical bills and negotiate down the balance.

-Make sure to always do your research and keep clear records so you are able to back your argument up with facts when you are trying to whittle down a bill.
+Always do your research and keep clear records so you can back up your argument with facts when you are trying to negotiate a bill.

-While it will take some time to reach out to every company that you do business with, the financial results that you end up with are likely to be well worth your time.
+While it will take some time to contact every company you do business with, the financial results are likely to be well worth the effort.

-If you're a busy person, then try the Trim app, which negotiates on your behalf to lower your cable, Internet, phone, & medical bills, plus it helps you eliminate those unwanted subscriptions.
+If you're busy, try the Trim app.
+It negotiates on your behalf to lower your cable, Internet, phone, and medical bills, and it helps you eliminate unwanted subscriptions.

 7. Use Coupons for Necessities